 Another study done in 1982 looked at the effects of arginine on sleep related HGH release.
 The subjects were given oral doses of arginine in concentrations of 250 millimgrams per kilogram of body weight.
 To put this into perspective, if you weight 200 pounds, you were given 23 grams of arginine on a daily basis.
 All 5 subject showed an HGH peak that was 60 percent higher after arginine treatment.

 These studies seem to suggest that arginine can, in fact, help raise growth hormone levels within the body and may indeed need further research.
 There are over 50 studies done on the growth hormone releasing effects of arginine that reportedly favour the supplementation on athletes and body builders.

 Personally, I'm not totally convinced that arginine works.
 I remember, back in the mid 80's arginine hit the market in a big way and everyone seemed to be taking arginine before bedtime.
 All of my body building buddies swore by the stuff.

-However, if you are going to try arginine any ways, try taking it in gradual doses.
+However, if you're dead set on trying arginine, try taking it in gradual doses.
 That is, try starting at about 5 to 10 grams per day, and slowly increase that amount and monitor your progress.
 However, this amount may vary so consult your doctor before attempting to do so.